GreenTeaHua/pom/README.md

 CONTACT
 -------

   Please mail pom@epfl.ch for bug reports, comments and questions.

+## build
 -------
 1. error: 'memset' was not declared in this scope
   #include <string.h>